Understanding how Sonarcarp works

 Processes related to authentication are often complex.
 In order to separate and simplify the processing of different aspects, similar procedures have been outsourced to different filters.
 A filter should ideally only handle one part of the process.

-These filters are nested within each other to form a filter chain.
-Requests must pass through all of these filters in sequence for successful processing (the carp server part is responsible for the chaining, in reverse order):
+These filters are inserted into each other to form a filter chain.
+Requests must pass through all of these filters in sequence for successful processing

 ⬇️ ⬆️